vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 ```

 ### Add a theme to Oh My Posh
-In order to use a theme, you can add the following command to your Powershell script, replacing `POSH_THEMES_PATH` by your theme of preference:
+In order to use a theme, you can add the following command to your PowerShell script, replacing `POSH_THEMES_PATH` by your theme of preference:

 ```ps1
 Oh My Posh init pwsh --config "$env:POSH_THEMES_PATH/jandedobbeleer.omp.json" | Invoke-Expression
 ```

+You can find the full list of themes [here](https://ohmyposh.dev/docs/themes).

 ## Install icons

-One of the first visual enhancement we can take advantage of by using Oh My Posh is having icons that represent the file type next to the file names when listing a directory.
+Another visual enhancement we can take advantage of by using PowerShell modules is having icons that represent the file type next to the file names when listing a directory.
 We can add the icons by installing **Terminal-Icons**:

 ```ps1
 Install-Module -Name Terminal-Icons -Repository PSGallery